Sologne: History

 In the middle of the 19th century Napoleon III led the way in the reclamation of swamps, the planting of pines and other trees and other land alterations.
 Arable farming and stock-raising are fairly flourishing in the Sologne, but there is little manufacturing activity, the cloth manufacture of Romorantin being the chief industry.
 Game is abundant, and the region owes much of its revived prosperity to the creation of large sporting estates.

 Cultural references

 In the early 18th century, Jean-Philippe Rameau composed a famous harpsichord piece, Les Niais de Sologne, whose name translates as "the simpletons of Sologne".
 The form is a rondo with two episodes that are variations on the main section.
 Despite the title (which may allude to the meandering melody throughout), its use of ornamentation denotes a work of great subtlety and sophistication.

 The book Le Grand Meaulnes by Alain-Fournier is set in the region of Sologne and mentions several places, such as Bourges, Vierzon, and the Cher.
 It is somewhere in this region where Meaulnes becomes lost and stumbles across the mysterious estate.

 Many stories and essays of Maurice Genevoix are set in Sologne.

 UN World Heritage Site

-The Chateau de Chambord is situated in the region.
+The Château de Chambord is situated in the region.